GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 ![Empty View](../../assets/channel-list-custom-error-view.png)

-Also, let's see an example of how you can totally replace pur error view with your own implementation.
+Now, let's see an example of how you can totally replace our loading view with your own implementation.

 ```swift
 class CustomChannelLoadingView: ChatChannelListLoadingView {